-Much like SalesQL, SignalHire offers a Chrome extension and is positioned more as a hiring and lead-generation tool.
+Like SalesQL, SignalHire offers a Chrome extension and is positioned more as a hiring and lead-generation tool.
 Also, like the former, it’s got useful tools that are regretfully behind a subscription model.
-As well, there doesn’t seem to be a bulk download option in the free version, only a profile-by-profile exploration.
-This tool is better if you're looking to chase after someone, or something specific, rather than a download of all your contacts, and you want all the different email addresses and phone numbers associated with them.
+Also, there doesn’t seem to be a bulk download option in the free version, only a profile-by-profile exploration.
+This tool is better if you're looking to chase after someone or something specific rather than downloading all your contacts and wanting all the different email addresses and phone numbers associated with them.

 Sadly, there’s not a lot you can do with the free version, but if you decide to subscribe, you do get unlimited access, a bulk finder, and a data migration service.
 You can learn more on their website.

 In addition to allowing you to download emails, Dux-Soup is automation software that can make it easier to identify potential prospects.
 It takes away much of the legwork involved so that you can focus on growth and the deal-closing stage.
 What makes this one worth the money for many is that it can handle, like most robots, many mundane tasks and frees up much of your time.
 It's kind of like a virtual LinkedIn assistant.